Terrorists leading prison worship services: DOJ audit

 Kenneth Gray, a senior lecturer at the University of New Haven’s Criminal Justice Department, expressed concern about the potential for radicalization during terrorist inmate-led worship services.

-“When you have people, recruiting others for [terrorism] that concerns me,” said Mr. Gray, a 24-year veteran special agent with the FBI.
+“When you have people, recruiting others for [terrorism] that concerns me,” Mr. Gray, a 24-year veteran special agent with the FBI, said.
 “The person who is currently serving time and is in seeking spiritual guidance, and they receive spiritual guidance that in actuality is attempting to radicalize them to do something that they would not have normally done themselves, had they not received that encouragement that does concern me.”

 In addition, Mr. Horowitz said his office “found a lack of diversity” in the BOP’s chaplain corps: 84% of chaplains are Protestants, although only 34% of inmates identify as such.
 He said “at least 16 faith groups” had no chaplains serving BOP facilities, and that Catholic and Muslim clergy “were substantially underrepresented” in the prison bureau.